A promise to scrap many workplace reforms has been kept to business owners employing full-time and contingent workers in Ontario.

 A better approach to reclassification can forgo civil litigation, creating an administrative process overseen by the Ontario Ministry of Labour to give both workers and independent contractors the right to choose their preferred engagement model, while at the same time, granting employers protection from hefty retroactive costs when a worker’s preference changes and the employer acts promptly on the reclassification request.

-There’s no perfect solution for the challenges facing the gig economy and precarious employment, but a sustainable approach offers a significant improvement in the protections available to workers forced into an independent contractor style engagement, without putting the sizable market for niche consulting at risk.
+There’s no perfect solution for the challenges facing the gig economy and precarious employment, but a sustainable approach offers a significant improvement in the protections available to workers forced into an independent contractor style engagement, without putting the sizeable market for niche consulting at risk.

 For more insights on mitigating risk in your contingent worker program, download our free Checklist on CW risk factors: